ericstephan/gridappsd-docs/docs/source/developer_resources/CDPSM.rst

 Metering Relationship to Loads in the CIM
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-These UML class relationships in Figure 33 through Figure 35 have not been planned for implementation in RC1, but in a future version of GridAPPS-D, they can be used to link automated meter readings with loads in the distribution system model.
+Figure 38 shows how emulated trouble calls will be connected to loads (EnergyConsumers) for test scenarios.
+The TroubleTicket is associated with Customer, CustomerAgreement and UsagePoint, which can then be associated to Equipment or any of its descendants.
+Figure 38 shows the linkage to EnergyConsumer or EnergySource, but it can also be linked to RegulatingCondEq (e.g., rotating machine and inverter-based DER).
+There are many attributes of Customer, CustomerAgreement and UsagePoint that are not yet used in GridAPPS-D, and not shown in Figure 39.
+These would be important for future metering and customer management applications.
+For now, the only TroubleTicket attributes to be used are dateTimeOfReport, resolvedDateTime and troubleKind.
+The PNNLTroubleCallKind was added because the existing troubleCode attribute is a non-standardized String.
+However, the comment attribute could be used for optional comments on each TroubleTicket.

 |imgcim33|

-Figure 39: Trouble Calls route through Metering Usage Points to EnergyConsumers
+Figure 38: Trouble Calls route through Metering Usage Points to EnergyConsumers

 CIM Enhancements for RC4
 ^^^^^^^^^^^^^^^^^^^^^^^^

-Possible CIM enhancements to support volt-var feeder modeling:
+Possible CIM enhancements:

 1. Different on and off delay parameters for RegulatingControl (Figure 5)